-In April 2018, Nobility sold its Belleview facility that had been vacant since June 2015 for \$635,000 through an independent real estate agent.
-This facility was on the balance sheet in property held for sale (non-current asset) for \$386,018 in fiscal year 2017.
+In April 2018, Nobility sold its Belleview facility that had been vacant since June 2015 for \$635,000.

 Prestige owns the properties on which it's Ocala North, Auburndale, Inverness, Panama City, Yulee and Punta Gorda, Florida retail sales centers are located.
-In November 2017, the Company purchased the land and building for its exiting Inverness retail sales center for \$330,000.
 Prestige leases the property for its other 4 retail sales centers.
-Prestige has executed a lease and is in the process of opening an eleventh retail sales center in north Florida.
-Our Pace property (closed) is under contract with a buyer and is included on the balance sheet in property held for sale (non-current asset) for \$213,437.
+In December 2017 Prestige executed a lease to open an eleventh retail sales center in north Florida and has not yet opened the retail sales center due to difficulty in hiring staff for the sales center.
+On June 28, 2019 the Company sold its former Pace retail sales center property located in Pace, Florida for total net proceeds of \$1,078,325 and was included on the balance sheet in property held for sale (non-current asset) for \$213,437 in fiscal year 2018.